pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

 Wow, that was an awesome increment for me from 15 to 20.
-Thanks!
-So this is a better way to increment numeric values.
+Clearly, using `$inc` is a great way to increment numeric values.

 #### Removing Fields

-This may sound crazy, but yeah, you can remove all or few fields from a single record.
+You can remove all or few fields from a single record.
 That's how NoSQL works.
 For this, we will be using a function called [`$unset`](https://docs.mongodb.com/manual/reference/operator/update/unset/), which is opposite to the `$set`, which we saw before.

 The syntax for this is quite tricky.
-You need to pass the whole object as the second parameter for this.
-Well, for example, let's say, I don't want that `points` now.
-If I change my mind and want to remove the `points` from my record, I just need to execute the following command:
+You need to pass the whole object as the second parameter.
+For example, let's say I don't want that `points` field now.
+Instead I want to remove the `points` category from my record.
+With NoSQL, I just need to execute the following command:

 ```language-javascript
 db.students.update({